mjgs/mjgs.github.io/_posts/2020/2020-11-19-robust-nodejs-deployment-architecture.md

 - Better community building by adding discussion, feedback, review and approve steps
 - Simplified frontend architecture improving accessibility

 And they go on to describe the planned architecture in a lot of detail with some illustrative diagrams.
 [Jamstack](https://jamstack.org) website architectures are officially where new [custom content workflows](https://blog.markjgsmith.com/2020/10/30/github-actions-for-custom-content-workflows.html ) are being built.

-It’s an exiting time in web development where some of the architectures that have powered the web for the past 10 years are being rewritten to enable new ways of collaborating together to make digital media.
+The architectures that have powered the web for the past 10 years are being rewritten enabling new ways of collaborating together to make digital media.